-To give some idea of the difference between costs of different fossil fuels, some typical average costs of fuel are given in the Table 2 for coal, petroleum, and natural gas.
+Fuel costs dominate the operating costs necessary to produce electrical energy (MW) from the plant, sometimes called production costs.
+To give you some idea of the difference between costs of different fuels, some typical average costs of fuel are given in the following table for coal, petroleum, and natural gas.
+Average costs of uranium are about \$0.65/MBTU.
 One should note in particular